 Like arrays, lists are homogeneous: the elements of a list must all have the same type.

-The type of a list with elements of type T is written List[T] (compared to T for the type of arrays of elements of type T in T or T or
+The type of a list with elements of type T is written List[T] (compared to [T] for the type of arrays of elements of type T in C or Java.)

 For example: